sarahschwartz/interop-messages-defi-demo/README.md

 This repo contains smart contracts and a frontend to test sending and verifying interop messages.
 It demonstrates a defi-based use case for interop messages using [ZKsync Connect](https://docs.zksync.io/zksync-network/unique-features/zksync-connect).

-## Environment Setup

-Follow the instructions in the [ZKsync docs](https://docs.zksync.io/zk-stack/running/gateway-settlement-layer) to setup a multichain environment with a gateway chain and 3 other chains migrated to gateway.

 ## Contracts

 There are two smart contracts: `Staking.sol` and `InteropToken.sol`.